mirobyrtus/PointCloudUnity/README.md

  1. Create a DLL from the .cpp file
  2. Make sure that the DLL is located in the root folder of your Unity Project (Copy it in Filesystem, not trough Unity)
- 3. Copy the pointcloud file into the project directory, or connect Kinect to your PC
+ 3. Copy the pointcloud file into the project directory, or connect Kinect to your PC 3.1.
+If you want to use Kinect, you have to check the "Use Kinect" checkbox in the Plugin Script settings If it's not checked, it will load a Pointcloud from file "table_scene_lms400.pcd" (It's available in the UnityPCL directory)
  4. Now you can use the plugin (Check the example script how to use it's functionality)

  ------------------------------------------------------------------------------------------------